petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/uploading-files.md

 # Uploading Files

 With Documents and Media, you can upload any type of file to your Liferay instance's [file store](../../../system-administration/file-storage.md) or connected repositories.
-Once uploaded, Users with the requisite [permissions](../publishing-and-sharing/managing-document-access/documents-and-media-permissions-reference.md) can view, edit, download, or share uploaded files.
+Once uploaded, users with the requisite [permissions](../publishing-and-sharing/managing-document-access/documents-and-media-permissions-reference.md) can view, edit, download, or share uploaded files.

 !!! note
     Users can configure Liferay to tag supported assets automatically when uploaded.
 See [Configuring Asset Auto Tagging](../../tags-and-categories/auto-tagging/configuring-asset-auto-tagging.md) to learn more.

 !!! note
     You can enable automatic antivirus scanning to scan files on upload.
-For details, please see [Enabling Antivirus Scanning for Uploaded Files](../../../system-administration/file-storage/enabling-antivirus-scanning-for-uploaded-files.md).
+See [Enabling Antivirus Scanning for Uploaded Files](../../../system-administration/file-storage/enabling-antivirus-scanning-for-uploaded-files.md) to learn more.

 To upload files, first navigate to the Documents and Media application in a site or asset library.